This blog may contain affiliate links. Read our disclosure policy for more info.

 Preparing for the Mueller Hut Hike

-The weather up at the Mueller Hut can change with a moments notice.
+The weather up at the Mueller Hut can change with a moment’s notice.
 Even in the summer, it is possible to get snow!
 So, make sure you prepare properly and that means bring the right things.

-If you are spending the night make sure to bring a sleeping bag, but no need to worry about a mat as the hut already has sleeping mats available for use.
+If you’re spending the night in the Mueller Hut make sure to bring a sleeping bag.
+You don’t need to worry about a mat as the hut already has sleeping mats available for use.

 Facilities at the Mueller Hut

 The Mueller Hut is a really nice hut.
 It is large and sleeps up to 28 people with a huge kitchen!

 At the hut there are sleeping mats, plenty of gas cookers, drop toilets, and running water (the water freezes in the winter though.)
 You can also find large dining tables and chairs.
 Seriously, the Mueller Hut is a nice hut and aside from the people who snore, it’s a comfortable place to stay.

 In the summer there is a hut warden who stays there permanently to take care of the hut.
 In the winter you must sign in yourself and one person needs to check in via the radio at around 5 pm (the DOC will tell you the exact time.)

 Where to Stay Near the Mueller Hut Hike

 There are only a handful of places to stay near the Mueller Hut Hike inside Mt Cook National Park, most of them being in Mount Cook Village so if you want to hike in this area it’s best to book them ASAP as they book up fast (especially in the summer)!